peer-open-source/xara-docs/source/user/manual/model/mp_constraint/equalDOF.rst

 equalDOF
 ^^^^^^^^

-``equalDOF`` imposes a multi-point constraint between nodes where the degrees-of-freedom at the constrained node move exactly the same as the degrees-of-freedom at the other node, the retained node.
+``equalDOF`` imposes a constraint between nodes where the degrees-of-freedom at the constrained node move exactly the same as the degrees-of-freedom at the other node, the retained node.

 .. tabs::